digitalfabrik/wohnraumboerse-backend/README.md

 * `.neuburg-brackendrc.js`,
 * `neuburg-brackend.config.js`

 Look into the `templates/` folder for a config template.
+The config library/engine is [cosmiconfig](https://github.com/davidtheclark/cosmiconfig).

 ## API Version v0
 ### Offers Endpoint